markd2/MarkDnD/CandlekeepMysteries/kandlekeep-dekonstruction.md

   - see dead skitterwidget at the bottom
 * Hidden in the wreckage is an undamaged Ring of Telekinesis that Stonky dropped
   - looks like a bolt, but the only undamaged one in there

+Chicken Peach (rock gnome, hurt, bruised) "ya'll/these are the ones Dog Nuts told us about.
+I thought he was just making it all up"

 #### U6  Workshop